menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

 Configuring the Men&Mice Central service to authenticate users using an LDAP service.
 ---------------------------------------------------------------------------------------

 To configure the Men&Mice Central service, login as the superuser ``administrator`` through the Men&Mice Management Console.
-In the top left-hand corner select :guilabel:`Tools --> System Settings --> Advanced` and check the :guilabel:`Enable LDAP integration` checkbox.
+In the top left-hand corner select :menuselection:`Tools --> System Settings --> Advanced` and check the :guilabel:`Enable LDAP integration` checkbox.